Program for Friday May 01, 2026

 Sponsored by the Research Committee

-Co-Moderators: Megan Huisingh-Scheetz, MD, MPH & Kah Poh Loh, MD, MS, FASCO, FACCC, AGSF
+Co-Moderators: Christine K. Liu, MD, MS & Kah Poh Loh, MD, MS, FASCO, FACCC, AGSF

 The AGS Research Committee and the Research Methods Subcommittee have coordinated this unique and timely session to facilitate an exchange of strategies among aging researchers for maintaining resilience throughout an aging research career lifespan.
 This session will feature representatives from pivotal stages of training: medical school, fellowship, junior faculty, mid-career faculty, senior faculty and retirement.
 These representatives were selected to highlight the unique challenges inherent at each juncture of an aging research career.
-We will harness their extensive and varied experience to delineate vital strategies for surmounting these challenges and sustaining resilience, including insights from special guest Susan Zieman, MD, PhD, a retired Medical Officer of the Division of Geriatrics and Clinical Gerontology at the NIA.
+We will harness their extensive and varied experience to delineate vital strategies for surmounting these challenges and sustaining resilience.
 In addition, we will explore avenues through which we can collectively bolster and fortify the broader community of aging researchers.
-Employing a panel-style format, the session will feature two moderators who will present questions, allowing each panelist ample opportunity to respond.
-It is our aspiration that the thoughtful questions and the informal setting will foster meaningful discussion, with a designated period for audience inquiries.
+Learning Objectives: (1) identify key professional and personal challenges encountered across major stages of an aging research career, including medical training, fellowship, junior faculty, mid-career, senior faculty, and retirement; (2) describe evidence-informed strategies to foster resilience, adaptability, and sustained scholarly productivity throughout the lifespan of an aging research career; (3) recognize common inflection points (e.g., funding transitions, leadership roles, caregiving responsibilities, burnout) that may impact career trajectory and research sustainability; and (4) develop a personalized framework for navigating career transitions while maintaining alignment with long-term professional goals in aging research.

 Section